Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees: Case Studies

-We first focus on an example DC network whose topology and bus types are the same as the IEEE 14-bus system.
+~ We first focus on an example DC network whose topology and bus types are the same as the IEEE 14-bus system.
 The parameters of the DC network given in Table~\ref{table:simu1_spec} are chosen according to existing DC network case studies~ \cite{liu2018existence,salo2007low}.

-The generators, loads, and power lines all have uniform parameters.
-We model all the eleven loads as unknown CPLs that can arbitrarily vary within the range $[0, 50~\text{kW}]$.
-The nominal load for each is $25$~kW.
-All the five generators are controlled as voltage sources.
-Our algorithm is used to compute the voltage set points for the generators.
+We consider three scenarios:~1)~all load case, where power outputs of each constant power component varies in~$[-50~\text{kW},0]$;~2)~all generation case, where power outputs of each constant power component varies in~$[0,50~\text{kW}]$; and~3)~all mixed case, where each constant power component varies in~$[-50~\text{kW},50~\text{kW}]$.

-For this case study, we impose bounds of $[425~\text{V}, 575~\text{V}]$ on the generator and CPL voltages.
-The objective function minimizes the losses at the nominal operating point.
+We use the first scenario to demonstrate that the generator setpoints designed using our results ensure robust stability and feasibility.
+For this case study, we impose operational bounds of $[450~\text{V}, 550~\text{V}]$ on the generator and CPL voltages, which allows a $\pm 0.1$ p.u. deviation when $500~\text{V}$ is set as base voltage.
+The objective function minimizes the generation costs at the nominal operating condition, which is set to be $25$~kW.

-Considering only on the nominal condition (ignoring the range of possible uncertainty realizations), the solution to the DN-OPF problem~\eqref{eq:prob_ori} yields set points of the five generators as $455.6$, $462.9$, $454.9$, $454.4$, and $460.0~\text{V}$.
-We apply these set points and consider a uniform increase in load demands of $2.5$~kW every $2.5$ seconds.
-As shown in Fig.~\ref{fig:case1_uns}, the system becomes unstable at approximately $35$ seconds when the loads are around $40$~kW each.
-This shows the need to consider stability, especially in systems with significant uncertainties.
+When we ignore the range of possible uncertainty realizations, the solution to the DN-OPF problem~\eqref{eq:prob_ori} yields setpoints of the five generators as $[481.8, 489.7, 481.2, 480.6, 486.5]$~V. We apply these setpoints and consider a uniform increase in load demands of $2.5$~kW every $2.5$ seconds.
+As shown in Fig.~\ref{fig:case1_uns}, the system becomes unstable at approximately $40$ seconds when the loads are around $45$~kW.
+In the zoomed-in figure, one can see that by approximately 38 seconds, the system is already in an oscillatory state.
+This shows the need to consider stability properties for operating point design, especially in systems with significant uncertainties.